Melissopoulos/Simple-React-projects/README.md

 # Simple-React-projects

-This is a React project with 13 simple projects, where I cover basic React topics.
+This is a React project with 13 simple projects, where I have covered basic React topics.

 useState: